 The current charge is $50 per credit hour.
 An examination grade of 2.00 or better is required for credit to be earned.

-For additional information please contact the Registrar or Director of Testing Services
+For additional information please contact the Registrar or the Testing Services Coordinator.

 TEAS Testing for Nursing Admission